Index

 - It is essential for planning to understand the current population and future population numbers.
 This is not only in planning health care for older people which we know are projected to increase over time, but also for planning for other health needs associated with infants, children, maternity services, etc. as well as broader needs such as those associated with pre-school, education, employment and housing.

 - The Office for National Statistics (ONS) produce population projections every two years with the latest based on the mid-year population estimates for 2018.
 No new updates are available because new population estimates and other information from the 2021 Census are currently being processed by ONS Census.
-The next population projections at local authority level are due to be published in February or March 2025.
+The next population projections at local authority level are due to be published until May 2025.

 - Based on the mid-year 2018 population projections, it was projected that Hull’s population would increase very slightly from 260,600 in 2018 to 261,000 by 2028 (an increase of 0.15%), and to 262,100 by 2035 (an increase of 0.57%).